 Ingredients and Directions for the Cake

-- Gently beat in 1 tsp. vanilla extract
+- Gently beat in 1 teaspoon vanilla extract.

-- Bake at 350 degrees for about 30 minutes until an inserted pick comes out clean
+- Bake at 350 degrees Fahrenheit for about 30 minutes until an inserted pick comes out clean.

 Ingredients and Directions for the Frosting

-- Cream together 16 oz. of cream cheese and 2 sticks unsalted butter, both softened
+- Cream together 16 ounces of cream cheese and 2 sticks unsalted butter, both softened.

-- Gently beat in 1 tsp. vanilla and 1 pound sifted powdered sugar
+- Gently beat in 1 teaspoon vanilla and 1 pound sifted powdered sugar.

 Building the Cake

 - Place one cake layer on a pretty cake plate.

 - Top with some of the frosting.